kartoza/sawps/docs/src/user/manual/explore/filters.md

 ![Report filter](./img/filters-5.png)

 1. **Report type:** The Report Type Filter is a multi-select filter that enables users to filter data based on specific report types or view data of all the report types.
 With this filter, users can easily narrow down their dataset to view data associated with a particular report type.

 ## Summary

 The filter side panel provides a robust toolset for users to refine and explore their datasets effectively.
-Whether it's searching for specific places, species, or filtering by activities, organisations, properties, years, or spatial criteria, this comprehensive guide ensures users can seamlessly navigate and utilize the filtering functionalities for a more tailored data analysis experience.
+Whether it's searching for specific places, species, or filtering by activities, organisations, properties, years, or spatial criteria, this comprehensive manual ensures users can seamlessly navigate and utilize the filtering functionalities for a more tailored data analysis experience.